The Hero Who Wasn't (Meant to Be)

 Forging the Icon: How Dune Built the Heroic Myth

-The post-publication image of Paul Atreides as consummate hero was no accident.
+The post-publication image of Paul Atreides as a consummate hero was no accident.
 Herbert used narrative elements rooted in traditional heroic storytelling, aligning Paul with archetypes that resonate strongly with readers.
+To effectively subvert the trope, he first had to execute it flawlessly.

 The arc maps to classic stages, the call to adventure in the move to Arrakis, the threshold in the flight to the desert, trials and allies among the Fremen, the ordeal of the Water of Life, the reward of heightened power and loyalty, the return as conquering Muad’Dib, and the elixir in control of the spice that powers the galaxy.